groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/documenttablecolumncollection/_index.md

 ```

-Gets a com.groupdocs.assembly.DocumentTableColumn instance from the collection at the specified index.
+Gets a [DocumentTableColumn](../../com.groupdocs.assembly/documenttablecolumn) instance from the collection at the specified index.

 **Parameters:**
 | Parameter | Type | Description |